fertilis/t-digest/README.md

-# Incremental Calculation of Quantile
+# Incremental Calculation of Quantiles

 Purpose: to have identical calculation in python and scala.